F-i-f/soft-brightness/meson-gse/README.md

-# gse-lib
+# meson-gse
 # A Gnome Shell Extension library

 ## Overview

-gse-lib contains various files needed when using meson for building Gnome Shell extensions.
+meson-gse contains various files needed when using meson for building Gnome Shell extensions.

-This repository is supposed to be included in the `gse-lib` top-level directory of your extension (with git-subtree and/or git-submodule).
+This repository is supposed to be included in the `meson-gse` top-level directory of your extension (with git-subtree and/or git-submodule).

 ## Usage
 ### Expected layout
-gse-lib expects your project to have a certain layout:
+meson-gse expects your project to have a certain layout:
 - `_<root directory>_/`
 - `po/`
 -- Internationalization files go here: